Neuro-Affirming Autism & ADHD Assessments for Teens

 Accessible rate: below the cost of providing these services, engaging mutual aid; for those with less financial resources

-Sustainable rate: at the cost of providing these services (our “regular” rate); for those with average financial resources
+Sustainable rate (our “regular” rate): at the cost of providing these services; for those with average financial resources

 Inclusive rate: above the cost of providing these services, offering mutual aid; for those with more financial resources